-We’ve already alluded to this at the beginning of our guide, but the Street Fighter game isn’t the most mainstream esport out there.
+We’ve alluded to this at the beginning of our guide, but the Street Fighter game isn’t the most mainstream of esports.
 This means that many operators overlook it in favor of the likes of CSGO and Overwatch.
 Luckily for fighting game fans, not every bookmaker subscribes to this line of thinking.

-Finally, there’s Bet365.
-Founded all the way back in 2000, this betting site has a long-standing history of transparency and reputability.
+Finally, there’s Bet365 esports.
+Founded all the way back in 2000, this betting site has a long-standing history of transparency and reputation.
 And whether it’s an intuitive interface, responsive customer service, or a fluid mobile app, Bet365 does a lot to create an excellent gambling experience for its customers.

 Get an edge betting on Street Fighter

-There’s a lot of nuance to Street Fighter betting.
+There are a lot of nuances to Street Fighter betting.
 With that in mind, you should always do everything in your power to maximize your chances for success.
-Something as simple as keeping up with the fighting game tournaments and match histories on Liquipedia will give you a significant edge in terms of knowing which players are at the top of the competitive food chain and how they match up against each other.
+Something as simple as keeping up with the fighting game tournaments and match histories on Liquipedia will give you a significant edge in terms of knowing which players are at the top of the competitive food chain.
+You can see how they match up against each other.

 Game knowledge is also a vital part of the gambling process.
 Sure, you can tune in to Twitch and YouTube broadcasts, but you won’t be able to follow the action if you don’t understand the ins and outs of different Street Fighter characters.
 And this understanding will make it much easier to make more informed decisions in the long run.

 Finally, don’t be shy to search for expert opinions.
 The fighting scene is filled with players and personalities that are willing to share their takes on Twitch, Twitter, and Reddit.
-Granted, you shouldn’t base your entire gambling strategy around them, but it definitely doesn’t hurt to read up on them.
+Granted, you shouldn’t base your entire gambling strategy around them.
+It definitely doesn’t hurt to read up on them.

 At first glance, Street Fighter betting can seem daunting.
-However, there are many things you can do to set yourself on the fast track to success.
+However, there are many things you can do to set yourself on the right track.
 And if you put your head down and keep honing your gambling game, the results will certainly follow.